djtoler/UserAuthentication--NodeJS-Redis/README.md

 ### Application level

 ##### Programming Language:

     		1. I'll need a languange that has SDKs for cloud providers.

     		2. Due to time constraints, the application has to be built using a framework that either fimilar or easy to learn.

     		3. The programming language should be oriented to simple application builds

-    		4. The programming language should have a well established community behind it to make problem solving research fast and efficient I'll choose between Python and Nodejs and select NodeJS becaused I can write the frontend and backend in the same language, less resource management and fimiliarity
+    		4. The programming language should have a well established community behind it to make problem solving research fast and efficient

+    		I'll choose between Python and Nodejs and select NodeJS becaused I can write the frontend and backend in the same language, less resource management and fimiliarity

     		**Python may still be used later on for analytics and bot testing purposes

-    	Presentation Layer:
+##### Presentation Layer:

      OBJECTIVE: Quickly design a basic and flexible UI with modern look that serves content fast

      STRATEGY: Choose a framework for designing UI components to give a modren look.
 A framework will speed up code delivery becuse of prebuilt components and wont have to sacrafice not having the quality of a modern looking app

      TOOLS:

      1.---> React with ChakraUI = React combines HTML, CSS & JS into one reducing time needed to program while still solving for the modern look objective.
 React community is also big so if theres trouble with UI, finding a solution shouldnt be difficult

      2.---> Cloudinary = Serves static content faster than reaching to a database solving for the delivery speed objective

-    	Application & Business Logic Layer
+##### Application & Business Logic Layer

      OBJECTIVE: Program the code in a layered, flexible way to allow for easy rapid changes in code because things will constantly change with the app for the first few months after deployment

      STRATEGY: Use clean coding principals and dependency injection for application level resources that can be swapped out based on use cases

      APPLICATION TOOLS:

       ---> Express: Express has good I/O handling which makes a really good for a user auth app which will be a read/write heavy app.
 Express is used for quick deployment and has lots of compatibility with Nodejs which reduces design complexity and time to code delivery

         **Alternatives**

          1. Serverless (a good alternative, especially for speed of deployment.
 The only constraint this bring up is configuration fimiliary which would slow down production speed but otherwise a extremly viable alternative)

-    			                        2. Other Nodejs frameworks (not as much of a community available for potential problem

-                                                   3. solving and theres no easily identifiable solution it provides for this particular business case)
+         2. Other Nodejs frameworks (not as much of a community available for potential problems/troubleshooting atp, time is too sensitive plus theres no easily identifiable solution they'd provide for this particular business case)

       ---> CORS & Body-Parser: Help with data moving between the presentation layer and the application layer
     		---> dotenv: Help with storing enviornment variables

      BUSINESS LOGIC TOOLS:

-    			JSON Web Token, UUID & Cryptr = for Authenticating users and storing users data.
+      ---> JSON Web Token, UUID & Cryptr = for Authenticating users and storing users data.

-    			Cloudinary = Cloudinary is used for 3 reasons.
+      ---> Cloudinary = Cloudinary is used for 3 reasons.

     				1. It allows for image manipulation that can be done on the front end during the profile pictyure upload.

     				2. In this application, its already used to serve static content so using it here will reduce the complexity of resource utilization and managemnt, Ill use cloudinary to store user profile images.

     				3. It will also allow for user profile pictures to be rendered fast due to the nature of a global CDN

     	 SECURITY: Rate limit at the API at tthe application layer

-- Data Level
+##### Data Level

     Cache Layer & Databse Layer

      OBJECTIVE: I want to build scalable program that makes user data highly available and serves data fast since the entire business case of this app depends on the storage and retrival of data

      STRATEGY: Build and design and caching layer over the database since the app heavily relies on reading and writing.
 Build in fault tolerance at the database layer.

      CACHE LAYER TOOLS: Redis cluster thats highly available and can serve user data fast while protecting the database.
 Remove some of the management of the cluster by using AWS Elasticache

      DATABASE LAYER TOOLS: MongoDB & DynamoDB

      SECURITY:

        Tokens: Tokenize data at the business logic layer rest making the data unavailable unless a user has a specific token attached to that data

        SSL: Encrypt data to make data unavailable as it travels from source to destination

 # 4. Building The Application

     * Started with TTD in the business logic layer